The Varsitarian: Cinevita

+Pautakan

-PautakanThe Varsitarian organizes the Philippines' longest-running campus-based quiz contest called Pautakan.
+The Varsitarian organizes the Philippines' longest-running campus-based quiz contest called Pautakan.
 Almost all of the universities' constituent colleges and faculties participate in the event.
-The hosts for the 2011 event were former UAAP court side reporter Claude Despabiladeras, actor Dino Imperial and radio personality Andi Manzano.

 Ustetika

 Ustetika is the country's longest-running university-based literary competition, founded by Vim Nadera in 1986.
 It bestows UST's highest literary award for students, the Rector's Literary Award.
 In 1997, the 1st Parangal Hagbong was introduced during the 13th Ustetika Awards to pay tribute to two great Thomasian writers, Rolando Tinio and Rogelio Sicat.

 Creative Writing Workshop

-The Creative Writing Workshop, formerly the Fiction Workshop, started some time in 2004 and recently celebrated its 10th year in 2014.
+The Creative Writing Workshop, formerly the Fiction Workshop, started some time in 2004.
 Its name was officially changed in its 9th year in 2013.
 It is an exclusive workshop facilitated by premier poets and fictionists for 12 to 16 Thomasians.
 Some of the panelists who graced the workshop include Mookie Katigbak-Lacuesta, Carlomar Daoana, Jun Cruz Reyes, Eros Atalia, Joselito Delos Reyes, Rebecca Añonuevo, and Vim Nadera.